elkcityhazard/andrew-mccall-hugo/content/blog/2024/12/wordpress-selfhosted.md

 pm.max_spare_servers = 35

 ```
 Note: these can be adjusted as needed.
+I would say mind your actual cpu
+core/thread count for this.
+These are just example values.

 - `sudo systemctl restart php8.3-fpm`